wendig-ou/hab-oai-pmh/README.md

 Just upload the .xar file to your eXist-db package manager.
 See [available versions](https://github.com/wendig-ou/hab-oai-pmh/tree/master/dist).

-Configuration kann be changed in the package's `profiles.xml`.
+Configuration can be changed in the package's `profiles.xml`.
 Either change the default profile or copy it, choose a different name for it and change it.
 To make the app use a non-default profile, the url parameter `profile=my-profile` needs to be specified when making OAI PMH requests.